facile-it/facile-it.github.io/content/blog/eng/careful-with-that-constant-developer.md

 ```

 So, bug or feature?
-It's a fair question, bearing in mind that PHPStorm static analysis tool, currently (version 2020.3.2) reports always as an error the attempt to redefine an interface constant, even if it's redefined by a child class that doesn't implement directly the interface.
+It's a fair question, bearing in mind that the PHPStorm static analysis tool, currently (version 2020.3.2) reports always as an error the attempt to redefine an interface constant, even if it's redefined by a child class that doesn't implement directly the interface.
-Recently, they opened [an issue on JetBrains tracking system](https://youtrack.jetbrains.com/issue/WI-56949) asking to fix PHPStorm static analysis tool, since it should be a false positive.
+Recently, they opened [an issue on the JetBrains tracking system](https://youtrack.jetbrains.com/issue/WI-56949) asking to fix the PHPStorm static analysis tool, since it should be a false positive.
-For the sake of completeness, it must be said that a few years ago, they opened [an issue on PHP bug traking system](https://bugs.php.net/bug.php?id=73348) (version 7.0.12) asking for the opposite, that is asking to fix the behaviour by applying the inheritance check to derived classes too.
+For the sake of completeness, it must be said that a few years ago, they opened [an issue on the PHP bug traking system](https://bugs.php.net/bug.php?id=73348) (version 7.0.12) asking for the opposite, that is asking to fix the behaviour by applying the inheritance check to derived classes too.
-So, to get a sense of how things really are, we can just take a look to PHP source code, to *Zend/zend_inheritance.c* in particular.
+So, to get a sense of how things really are, we can just take a look at PHP source code, to *Zend/zend_inheritance.c* in particular.
 This is how PHP does the inheritance check

 ```c